petecarapetyan/fb-rdx-lit/doc/TEAM_TRAINING.md

 - something here about how state of art leaves horrifying wrong instructions in legacy conversations
 - always working same way trumps freedom to use what I want and get it working

+## For when it's too much to sequence logic filters:

+"More than two objectives is no objectives at all" Mark Shepard

+Some of the above is just too eye-rolling to consider.
+So how to figure out which ones are worth paying attention to?

+- stone tools are not my first choice
+- slow is bad
+- stupid is bad